Esri/arcgis-maps-sdk-toolkit-qt/uitools/toolkitcpp/docs/PopupStackView.md

 [![ArcGIS Maps SDK for Qt](https://img.shields.io/badge/ArcGIS%20Maps%20SDK%20for%20Qt-0b5394)](https://developers.arcgis.com/qt/) [![ArcGIS Maps SDK for Qt toolkit](https://img.shields.io/badge/ArcGIS%20Maps%20SDK%20for%20Qt%20toolkit-ea4d13)](https://github.com/Esri/arcgis-maps-sdk-toolkit-qt) [![Qt Quick UI components](https://img.shields.io/badge/Qt%20Qt%20Quick%20UI%20components-ea4d13)](../../toolkitcpp/)

-# PopupStackView
+# PopupStackView - Qt Quick UI control/QML Type

-The [PopupStackView](https://developers.arcgis.com/qt/toolkit/api-reference/qml-popupstackview.html) control provides a view for displaying and editing information of GeoElements, including Features and Graphics.
+The [PopupStackView - Qt Quick UI control/QML Type](https://developers.arcgis.com/qt/toolkit/api-reference/qml-popupstackview.html) control provides a view for displaying and editing information of GeoElements, including Features and Graphics.
 A PopupStackView can be used to display information for any type that implements the PopupSource interface.
 For example, FeatureLayer implements PopupSource.
 This means that it has a PopupDefinition, which defines how the Popup should look for any features in that layer.

 An example workflow for displaying a PopupStackView for features in a FeatureLayer would be: